BYLA Policy on Sportsmanship and Bullying

 1) Players should report bullying incidents which occur at a BYLA event or are about a BYLA related activity to their parents or the Coach.

-2) Parents should report bullying incidents which occur at a BYLA event or are about a BYLA related activity to the Head Coach, the appropriate coordinator --Boys: Chris Scotti or Pete McSherry and the Girls: Scott Bacigalupo, or in general, Ed Sondey as the President & Chairman.
+2) Parents should report bullying incidents which occur at a BYLA event or are about a BYLA related activity to the Head Coach or the appropriate coordinator --Boys: Chris Scotti or Pete McSherry and the Girls: Scott Bacigalupo.

-3) Any unsportsmanlike or bullying behavior at any BYLA event witnessed by a Coach or Assistant Coach should be reported to the appropriate Coordinator & the President.
+3) Any unsportsmanlike or bullying behavior at any BYLA event witnessed by a Coach or Assistant Coach should be reported to the appropriate Coordinator.

 4) The Coordinator or his or her delegate will confer with the parent(s) of the child claiming improper conduct and/or the coaches involved and will investigate the complaint in a timely manner; In serious cases, parents may be asked to come in to a meeting to discuss the problem.Serious cases may also be discussed at the Board level.

 5) The BYLA Board will be guided by the objective of eliminating the offending behavior where warranted and assuring that no player, parent or coach will incur any form of retaliation for having brought forth a complaint in good faith.

 6) All bullying discussions will be kept confidential among the parties described above.

 1) The appropriate Coordinator or a member of the Board will contact the parent(s) of the alleged bully to discuss the conduct and any actions to be taken with respect to the alleged bully.

 2) The bully may be asked to genuinely apologize and immediately change his/her behavior.
 When appropriate, the subject will be discussed without naming the participants at the team level including all coaches, players and/or parents.